 3. Poor network segmentation and monitoring

 Many attackers rely on weak network segmentation and monitoring to gain full access to systems in a network subnet once they've gained initial access.
-This huge cybersecurity vulnerability has been common in many large enterprise networks for many years.
+This huge cybersecurity vulnerability has been common in large enterprise networks for many years.
 It has led to significant persistence in attackers compromising new systems and maintaining access longer.

 A lack of subnet monitoring is a major root cause of this vulnerability, as is a lack of monitoring outbound activity that could indicate command-and-control traffic.
-Especially in large organizations, this can be a challenging initiative, as hundreds or thousands of systems may be communicating simultaneously within the network and sending outbound traffic.
+Especially in large organizations, this can be a challenging initiative, as hundreds or thousands of systems might be communicating simultaneously within the network and sending outbound traffic.

 How to fix it

 Focus on carefully controlling network access among systems within subnets and building better detection and alerting strategies for lateral movement between systems that have no business communicating with one another.
 Monitor for odd DNS lookups, system-to-system communication with no apparent use and odd behavioral trends in network traffic.
 Proxies, firewalls and microsegmentation tools can help create more restrictive policies for traffic and systems communications.

 One of the most common causes of compromise and breaches is a lack of sound credential management.
 People use the same password over and over, and many systems and services support weak authentication practices.

 In many cases, weak authentication and credential management is due to lack of governance and oversight of credential lifecycle and policy.
 This includes user access, password policies, authentication interfaces and controls, and privilege escalation to systems and services that shouldn't be available or accessible in many cases.